Onboarding: basics for a successful process

 The 3-phase model divides onboarding into:

 The preparation phase begins with the signing of the contract and lasts until the first day of work.
-In this phase, it is important to prepare for the start of work.
-This includes, among other things, the procurement of the necessary equipment, such as a laptop, desk and other working materials, as well as the preparation of all documents that are important for the start.
+This phase involves preparing for the start of work.
+This includes procuring the necessary equipment, such as a laptop, desk, and other work materials, as well as creating all the documents that are important for the start.

-Pre-boarding should already be well organised, after all, you can give the new employees a professional image of the company already in this phase and thus show that you care about the satisfaction of the employees.
+Preboarding should already be well organised, as you can give new employees a professional image of the company in this phase and show that you care about employee satisfaction.

 Which people are involved in onboarding?

-For the professional integration during the orientation and integration phase, the colleagues with whom there are regular points of contact are added.
-If there is a time overlap, the predecessors in the respective position should also be integrated into the onboarding process as much as possible.
+For the technical integration during the orientation and integration phases, the specialist colleagues with whom there are regular points of contact are added.
+If there is a time overlap, the predecessors in the respective position should also be integrated into the onboarding as well as possible.

 Onboarding concept and onboarding plan for successful implementation